jaredmdunn/wherever-we-go/02_characters/03_traits.md

 You are significantly smaller than the average human—child-sized, halfling-like, or a diminutive construct.
 - **Stealth Bonus:** Advantage on Stealth rolls where small size helps you hide, squeeze, or avoid notice.
 - **Manipulation Bonus:** Advantage on Manipulation rolls where small size helps you appear harmless or unimportant.
-- **Physique Limit:** Your Physique cannot be rated higher than a d8.
+- **Physique Limit:** Your Physique cannot be rated higher than a D8.

 #### Larger
 You are notably larger than the average human—like ogres, large robots, or genetically enhanced beings.
 - **Might/Menace Bonus:** Advantage on Might or Menace rolls where size and mass are advantageous.
 - **Stealth Penalty:** Disadvantage on Stealth rolls where size makes hiding or moving quietly difficult.
-- **Physique Minimum:** Your Physique cannot be rated lower than a d10.
+- **Physique Minimum:** Your Physique cannot be rated lower than a D10.

 ---

 ### Natural Weapons and Armor

 #### Natural Weapon (*Weapon*)
 You possess a built-in weapon (claws, fangs, horns, tail, etc.).
-Your natural weapon has a die rating (D6, D8, D10, D12).
+Your natural weapon has a die rating (D6, D8, D10, or D12).
 Add this die when you make an attack with your natural weapon.
 Your natural weapon can never be degraded.

 #### Natural Armor (*Armor*)
 You are protected by thick hide, scales, or exoskeleton.
-Natural armor has a die rating (D6, D8, D10, D12).
+Natural armor has a die rating (D6, D8, D10, or D12).
 When you take physical damage, roll your natural armor die along with any worn armor; each edge reduces damage by 1.
 Natural armor cannot be degraded or broken by ordinary means.

 ---